wardopdem/wpers/readme.md

         M-x wpers-mode

+# Сustomization

-Call command `wpers-overlay-visible` (or customise `wpers-pspace`) for toggle visibility of overlay
+Call command `wpers-overlay-visible` or customise `wpers-pspace` for toggle visibility of overlay.

-        M-x wpers-overlay-visible

-Customize the `wpers-ovr-killing-funs` to define which functions reset the vertical position of the cursor (column).
+Customize `wpers-ovr-killing-funs` to define which functions reset the vertical position of the cursor (column).

+Set the `wpers--remaps` to define the list of functions saving the vertical position of the cursor (column).